ForSetGeorgia/Georgian-Election-Protocols/README.md

     * party - party number
     * if is local majoritarian, then the major id should be inserted between the district and party

+## Sending data to the Georgia Election Data site
+The admin section has a section called `Election Data Migration` that allows an admin to load the latest data from an election into the election data site.
+The protocol site keeps records of all data that is migrated to the election data site and uses this info to show how many new data records will be added to the election site if a migration is started.

+## Redownload Protocols
+An admin can trigger a protocol to be re-downloaded by using the `redownload protocol` admin form.
+When this happens, any data already entered for this protocol will be marked as invalid, the protocol will downloaded again, and the data ill have to be re-entered.

+## Delete protocol data
+An admin has the ability to delete data entered for a protcol using the `delete data for protocol` admin form.
+Using this will mark the existing data as invalid and the data will have to be re-entered.

 # Special Cases

 ## Local Majoritarian Elections
 These elections have an extra layer of complexity.
 In addition to the district and precinct, there is now a majoritarian district in between the district and precinct.
 The ID of this district is of a different format: district_id.majoritarian_id, i.e., 01.02.
 It is also possible for there to be a sub-majoritarian district so in this case the ID will be 01.01.01.

 This majoritarian ID is only needed for generating the data for the election data site.
 For this site, everything is still tied to the district and precinct which still works with local majoritarian elections.

-# Sending data to the Georgia Election Data site
-The admin section has a section called `Election Data Migration` that allows an admin to load the latest data from an election into the election data site.
-The protocol site keeps records of all data that is migrated to the election data site and uses this info to show how many new data records will be added to the election site if a migration is started.

 # Techinical Details